 This article is a general overview of the global features included in MixWave drum libraries.
-Please note that while some demonstrative images will show specific libraries, the following applies to all MixWave libraries unless otherwise noted.

 Drum Library User Interface